-How is tea graded?
+How is Tea Graded?

 Once the tea is processed by drying and rolling, there remains the final stage of grading the tea leaves.
-When the tea is “made”, it consists of a mixture of leaf pieces of different sizes.
-It is important that tea be sorted into different sizes in order to produce an evenly steeped cup of tea, as a small piece of tea leaf steeps at a different speed than a large piece.
+When the tea is made, it consists of a mixture of leaf pieces of different sizes.
+It is important that tea be sorted into different sizes in order to produce an evenly steeped cup of tea.
+A small piece of tea leaf steeps at a different speed than a large piece.
 The different sizes of leaf are graded and classified, and are divided into “leaf grades” (made up of the larger pieces) and the “broken leaf grades” (made up of the smaller pieces).
 The system by which these are named differs from country to country, but the following leaf grades will prove useful:

 OP – orange pekoe